funcool/clojure.jdbc/docs/user-guide.rst

 Description of the parameters:

 - ``:classname`` This is a class location of JDBC driver.
-Each driver has one;
-  in this example it is a path to a Postgresql JDBC driver.
-This parameter can be omited;
-  in that case it is automatically resolved from a predefined list using ``:subprotocol``.
+Each driver has one; in this example it is a path to a Postgresql JDBC driver.
+This parameter can be omited and in that case it is automatically resolved from a predefined list using ``:subprotocol`` key.
 - ``:user`` and ``:password`` can be ommited if they are empty.

 dbspec has other formats which are ultimately parsed to the previously explained format.